-This small channel is the muskrat runway and this runway is a great spot to set a trap.
+This small channel is the muskrat runway, and this runway is a great spot to set a trap.

 When it comes to setting a trap on a runway you have two options that work well.

-Since the water is sometimes shallow in these runways, using a foothold trap is difficult because the water might be to shallow to drown the muskrat.
+Since the water is sometimes shallow in these runways, using a foothold trap is difficult because the water might be too shallow to drown the muskrat.

 The second option is to use a colony trap which is also called a box trap.

-Look for a small channel carved into the mud or look for a path in shallow water running though the grass or weeds.
+Look for a small channel carved into the mud or look for a path in shallow water running through the grass or weeds.

 Once you locate the run, set the conibear by placing a long stick through the hole in the trap's spring.